nwsmkdev/apps/apps/openThreadApp/README.md

 ## Generating the Openthread static libraries
 1. This step is optional, as already the static libraries are built and copied to openthread/lib.
-2. This step required , if any changes/additions required to do in the ot stack, or to debug ot stack.
+2. This step required , only if any changes/additions required to do in the ot stack, or to debug ot stack.
 3. Do the following steps in Linux PC through the Command Line.
 ```no-highlight
 git clone https://github.com/openthread/openthread.git